All Episodes

 Isn't that why we're losing our American companies to the likes of Mexico?

-Is it gonna create jobs?
+Is it going to create jobs?

 I personally think it's actually going to diminish jobs.